vdubya/BIMJSON/README.md

 ### 6.1.
 The ComponentType Attribute
-- The non-geometric data of identical components in a building is stored in an `"AttributeCollection"` of type `"ComponentType"`
+- The non-geometric data of identical components in a building is stored in an `"AttributeCollection"` of `"featureType"` `"ComponentType"`
 - As an alternative to being transmitted in a separate **compnent_types.json** file, a single object of this type can be included with each "Component" feature.
 - In addtion to the standard members of an `"AttributeCollection"`, `"ComponentType"` objects shall have 2 additional attributes:
   - `"model_number"`
   - `"manufacturer_id"` (a unique ID in contacts.json)

 ### 6.2.
 The System Attribute
-- The non-geometric data of building systems (electical, plumbing, HVAC, etc.) in a building is stored in an `"AttributeCollection"` of type `"System"`
+- The non-geometric data of building systems (electical, plumbing, HVAC, etc.) in a building is stored in an `"AttributeCollection"` of `"featureType"` `"System"`
 - As an alternative to being transmitted in a separate **sytems.json** file, an array of objects of this type can be included with each `"Component"` feature.
 - The object has the standard members and attributes of the `"AttributeCollection"`.

 ### 6.3.
 The Zone Attribute
-- The non-geometric data of zones (fire zones, HVAC zones, circulation zones, departments, functional areas, etc.) in a building is stored in an `"AttributeCollection"` of type `"Zone"`
+- The non-geometric data of zones (fire zones, HVAC zones, circulation zones, departments, functional areas, etc.) in a building is stored in an `"AttributeCollection"` of `"featureType"` `"Zone"`
 - As an alternative to being transmitted in a separate **zones.json** file, an array of objects of this type can be included with each `"Space"` feature.
 - The object has the standard members and attributes of the `"AttributeCollection"`.

 ### 6.4.
 The Contact Attribute
-- The non-geometric data of contacts associated with a building (planners, owners, contractors, manufacturers, warrantors, etc.) is stored in an `"AttributeCollection"` of type ``"Contact"``
+- The non-geometric data of contacts associated with a building (planners, owners, contractors, manufacturers, warrantors, etc.) is stored in an `"AttributeCollection"` of `"featureType"` ``"Contact"``
 - In addtion to the standard members of an `"AttributeCollection"`, `"ComponentType"` objects shall have 3 additional attributes:
   - `"www"` (a unique web address or email)
   - `"phone"` (main phone number of contact)